amandoabreu/amandoabreu.github.io/_posts/2016-11-29-Migration-from-wordpress-to-jekyll-and-new-theme.markdown

 {: .header .header--three}
 ### About the new setup

-Jekyll, gulp, new theme, BEM, less specificity, disqus comments
+Jekyll, new theme, BEM, less specificity, disqus comments